 International efforts are also focused on privatization and fostering private sector growth, as well as creating a legal framework for a self-sustaining economy and strengthening the financial sector.
 Among other things, these efforts have led to improvements in budget revenue collection through internal taxation and customs income.
 In April 2002, former UNMIK chief Steiner announced the creation of a Kosovo Trust Agency to manage and oversee the process of privatization in order to spur job creation and attract investment.
 In May 2003, the Kosovo Trust Agency announced its first six tenders for the privatization of socially-owned enterprises, and additional rounds of tenders have followed.
-However, the KTA has frequently suspended the privatization process because of legal complications with Serbia on the status of Kosovo enterprises and disputes with the provisional governing institutions in Kosovo.
-Kosovar Albanian officials have frequently criticized the work of the KTA and the agency has undergone numerous personnel and procedural changes.
+However, the KTA frequently suspended the privatization process because of legal complications with Serbia on the status of Kosovo.